 Twitch experienced a meteoric rise in its popularity and was used in the second half of the last decade.
 Today, it is the greatest rival to Google’s YouTube in the video streaming service genre and edges out YouTube Gaming regularly.
 As of May 2018, Twitch attracted more than 15 million daily active viewers to its platform.
 Naturally, with a greater number of users, a great number of issues/errors started being reported.
 The 2000 Network Error is one of the errors frequently faced by Twitch users.

 The 2000 Network Error pops up randomly while watching a stream and results in a black/blank screen.
 The error also doesn’t allow the user to watch any other streams on the platform.
-The error is primarily caused due to lack of a secure connection; other reasons that may prompt the error include corrupt browser cookies and cache files, conflict with ad blockers or other extensions, network issues, real-time protection in antivirus programs blocking Twitch, etc.
+The error is primarily caused due to lack of a secure connection; other reasons that may prompt the error include corrupt browser cookies and cache files, conflict with ad blockers or other extensions, network issues, real-time protection in antivirus programs blocking it or Twitch resource format not supported, etc.

 Below are a few solutions known to solve 2000: Network Error on Twitch.